MicrosoftDocs/microsoft-365-community/Community/why-m365-adoption-projects-fail.md

 ### Profit -> Purpose

 Maximizing profit was the main driver for successful businesses for a long time.
 Yet within a connected world full of information, that isn't the only constant that ensures success nowadays.
 Customers often have enough information to compare different organizations and can choose who they're engaging with.
 That appears to customers and employees to the same extend.
 Nowadays, many factors need to be considered for a successful business: work ethics, social responsibility, the ecological aspect, etc. Those things often come when an organization has a clear purpose, a WHY.
-Organizations that know why there are doing something, rather than relying on how to have a far better standing in the markets than others.
-And you know what the trick is?
-With purpose comes profit, but it doesn't work the other way around.
+Organizations that know why there are doing something, rather than relying on how to have a far better standing in the markets than others: With purpose comes profit, but it doesn't work the other way around.
 Customers and partners have a pretty good idea of whom they want to deal with, and that's what differentiates a successful organization from an unsuccessful one.

 ### Hierarchies -> Networks

-In a world where we have a complicated yet straightforward task with multiple people to work on that task, you need someone who clearly understands what to do.
+In a world where we have a complicated yet straightforward task with multiple people to work on that task, we need someone who clearly understands what to do.
 Someone to keep all the strings together and knows where to go.
 With that comes clarity about hierarchy, line of command, and power.
 Within a world that is changing fast and context isn't to be overseen by one (or a couple) person,  we have the problem that there isn't THE right way, that one person likely can't understand all interdependencies.
 This person has to rely on others to tackle the current task.
 Yet, a clear line of command and a strict hierarchy are opposed to this.
 Self-organized teams, collaboration between internal and external staff over many borders require a different understanding of leadership and collaboration.
 Rather than a clear line of command, networks work much better these days to connect to other people and create an exchange that meets the requirements.

 ### Controlling -> Empowering

-Keep the *Hierarchy - Network* idea in the back of your mind and spin the thought further: If you can connect with different people, regardless of their physical location, neither their standing within a hierarchy, still you need them to be able to do something.
+Let's keep the *Hierarchy - Network* idea in the back of our mind and spin the thought further: If we can connect with different people, regardless of their physical location, neither their standing within a hierarchy, still we need them to be able to do something.
 Within strict organizations with constricting processes, built-in communications, and IT departments, people have no chance to make an impact.
-When you are in the wrong position in the hierarchy, you'll never contribute.
+When we are in the wrong position in the hierarchy, we'll never contribute.
 But what if the earthshaking idea is in the head of somebody who can't contribute?
 In this modern, ever-changing world, the top person is not necessarily the one with the best ideas.
 Often it's quite the opposite: How often do people on the front line, interacting with customers and challenges, know precisely how to solve those needs?

 ### Planning -> Experimentation

 For ages, planability and predictability of strategies were a winning factor of organizations, and the one hero-like manager who could foresee what was going to happen was at the top of the hierarchy.
 But if we know that the VUCA components characterize organizations' environment, this long-term planability isn't sufficient.
 The opposite of this business model is one that is characterized by short iterations.
 A short term experiment that might seal the deal, yet isn't a complete catastrophe if it's not.
-Do you know where you know this principle from?
-That's right, from every agile approach ever.
+This comes from every agile approach.
 Short sprints are way more efficient than the old waterfall approach.
 Yet, the structures we find in modern organizations don't allow such a system because they still solidify an old mindset.

 ### Privacy -> Transparency

-'Intellectual property is good, and if you have or know something, keep it for yourself so you can climb up that hierarchy ladder.
-And of course, you will build up a competitive advantage.'
+'Intellectual property is good, and if we have or know something, we keep it for ourselves so we can climb up that hierarchy ladder.
+And of course, we will build up a competitive advantage.'
 These thoughts don't make sense anymore and don't fit a modern and agile organization: It is impossible to know which information might become useful in the future and which expert we will need to pass an upcoming challenge.
 Therefore we need to be open-minded, think in networks, and empower people to participate in the meaning of our purpose.

 Digitalization needs to be the accelerator on that, but can never be the primary driver.
 We need a new approach to think about work in general.